 A 2-year-old child living in Odessa is small for its age and exhibits profound intellectual disability.
 On physical examination he has dry, coarse skin.
 Which of the following pathologic features involving the thyroid gland is this child most likely to have?

 C Granulomatous inflammation

 E Marked atrophy

-A 40-year-old woman has noted increasing fullness to her neck for the past 2 weeks.
-On physical examination she has diffuse enlargement of her thyroid gland without tenderness on palpation.
+A 35-year-old G3 P3 woman has increasing fullness in her neck for the past 5 months since delivery of her last infant.
+On physical examination her thyroid gland is diffusely enlarged but not painful to palpation.
 Laboratory studies show an anti-thyroglobulin titer of 1:256 and an anti-thyroid peroxidase titer of 1:512.
-She has an HLA DR5 marker.
+Her TSH and thyroxine are normal.
 Which of the following is the most likely diagnosis?

 B Adenovirus infection

 A clinical study is performed involving subjects who developed Addision disease.
 They were recorded to have laboratory studies with hyponatremia, hyperkalemia, hypoglycemia, and decreased plasma cortisol.
 They became hypotensive.
 In some subjects, this disease had an acute onset over less than 2 days' time.
 Which of the following conditions is most likely to produce this acute course?